Site Thumbnail generation using nodeJS and Puppeteer

 Let's see what that code does.
 On line [3] we import the puppeteer package.

-After a pause of one second on line [23] we export a screenshot on line [26].
-Here, also, you can change the name of the exported file to whatever you want.
+Lines [20-23] export the screenshot.
+Here you can change the name and path of the exported screenshot to whatever you want.

 Conclusion: